JRB215/Its-your-turn-bot/terms.md

-It’s Your Turn! is a Discord bot designed to help users track turn order for games and group activities.

-The bot only stores Discord user IDs and game state necessary to operate turn order features.

-No personal data is sold, shared, or used outside of Discord.
+# Terms of Service

-By using this bot, you agree to use it responsibly and in compliance with Discord’s Terms of Service.
+By using It’s Your Turn!, you agree to the following:

-The bot is provided as is with no warranty.
+- The bot is provided as is, with no guarantees of uptime or correctness
+- The bot owner is not responsible for lost game progress
+- You are responsible for managing permissions and usage within your server

+The bot may be updated at any time to improve functionality or fix issues.

+Use of the bot constitutes acceptance of these terms.